twipsii/MA-Kaldi-PL/README.md

 ## Decoding and evaluating a new set

 The compilation of the WFST graph, the decoding and evaluation is done based on the AM type.
-There are three different files.
+There are three different files for GMM, NN and TDNN models.

 **Decoding with GMM based models**